marcusbiermann/marcusbiermann.github.io/site/content/_index.md

     title: "Trade and the Size Distribution of Firms: Evidence from the German Empire"
     headline: ""
 wip:
-  - title: Environmental Preferences and Deep Trade Agreements (with Gonzague Vannoorenberghe)
+  - title: Perceptions of GMOs and Deep Trade Integration (with Gonzague Vannoorenberghe)
   - title: Financing Service Trade (with Peter Eppinger and Karol Paludkiewicz)
 cv: